Ehlers-Danlos syndrome, Joint hypermobility, and temporomandibular disorders in younger patients

 In a January 2020 study, (2) doctors suggested not only functional and physical impacts of Temporomandibular Disorders in adolescents and young adults, but also a psychosocial one.
 In their research, these doctors suggested that TMDs impacted the physical and psychosocial well-being of adolescents and young adults.

 A long history of TMJ and Ehlers-Danlos syndrome.
-So why is diagnosis and treatment difficult for some to come by?
+So why are diagnosis and treatment difficult for some to come by?
 Understanding TMJ laxity

 Where is the laxity?